tkhamez/neucore/doc/Documentation.md

 ### Removing Characters

-When it was detected that an EVE character is deleted or was transferred to another EVE account, it will be removed from its current player account.
+When it was detected that an EVE character was deleted or was transferred to another EVE account, it will be removed from its current player account.

 An admin can also manually delete a character, a player can do this if that is enabled in the system setting.